 When I was growing up, Mom would make a red velvet layer cake for Christmas.
 We kids loved the color because it just screamed Christmastime.
 We weren't old enough to know what it is was – we just knew it as mom's red cake.
 Fast forward to my college years, I'm at a bakery in San Francisco and I see a slice of red cake in the display case and I learn the rest of the world knows this cake as red velvet cake.
 Of course I bought a slice.
 It tasted so much like mom's Christmas cake that suddenly I didn't feel like I was 500 miles away from home.

 Now when it comes to red velvet, there are two camps out there: those who love it with cream cheese frosting and those who don't.
 I'm in the latter camp.
 I don't know when cream cheese was introduced into the equation.
 Mom's red velvet came from a little cookbook printed sometime in the late 50s or early 60s (I didn't see a date on this well worn from use, starting to fall apart paper backed "cookbook" that I believe was sold at an event at the Del Mar Race Track and Fairgrounds).
 It's written by Bob and June Crosby (Bob was Bing's younger brother and a successful band leader and television host in his own right for you youngsters out there.
 Bing helped fund the building of the original Del Mar Race Track).
 The cookbook actually calls it a Red, Red Cake with Snowdrift Frosting.
-The Snowdrift Frosting is also known as Old Fashioned Frosting and contains an entire cup of milk and granulated sugar along with the butter in contrast to traditional buttercream which uses powdered sugar and a few tablespoons of cream (some folks substitute water).
+The Snowdrift Frosting is also known as Old Fashioned Frosting or French Ermine Frosting and contains an entire cup of milk cooked with flour and granulated sugar along with the butter in contrast to traditional buttercream which uses powdered sugar and a few tablespoons of cream (some folks substitute water).
 But it's light and divine.
-And in my book, red velvet needs buttercream not cream cheese.
-I find that cream cheese frosting obliterates the delicate taste of the red velvet, coating your mouth in that tangy cheese flavor that just seems so wrong.
+And in my book, red velvet needs this frosting, not cream cheese.
+I find that cream cheese frosting obliterates the delicate, tangy taste of the red velvet, coating your mouth in that thick, cheese flavor that just seems so wrong.
 (Before you start thinking I"m a cream cheese hater, let me say for the record that my second favorite baked dessert is cheesecake.
 So see?
 I do believe there is a time and place for cream cheese.
 Just not on red velvet.)

 I didn't go with the old fashioned frosting version for my cupcakes in a jar because truth be told, I wasn't sure if the frosting could be left out overnight or if it required refrigeration because it contained 1 cup of milk.
 Anyone in bloggerville know?